-New behavioral strategies may help patients learn to better control chronic diseasesNovember 27th, 2012 in Health /
+New behavioral strategies may help patients learn to better control chronic diseasesNovember 27, 2012 in Medicine & Health / Health

 One of the most important health problems in the United States is the failure of patients with chronic diseases to take their medications and do all that is necessary to control their illnesses.